tbergeron/ThinAir/README.md

 ## News

 #### Update 2013-04-22
-Project has been dead for several months now, build is currently broken but I'm back working on it to make it stable again.
-Stay tuned, a stable version will be available on `npm` soon.
+Project has been updated for latest node version but might become unstable as we need to use a new test system since the old one had trouble working with latest updates.

 #### Update 2012-10-01
 A roadmap has been published.
 [Check it out](https://github.com/tbergeron/ThinAir/wiki/Roadmap).
 Routes are now using JSON for definitions.
 Go check out the Routes wiki page for more informations.